zerasul/mdbook_en/9Sprites/sprites.md

 More information can be found in SGDK's documentation.

 Once the two sprites are added, we have to assign the resource palettes to each of the palettes available in Sega Mega Drive.
-Remember that each palette has 16 colors and that the first one corresponds to a transparent color.
+Remember each palette has 16 colors and the first one corresponds to a transparent color.
 Depending on our version of SGDK, we can use different functions.
-If you have version 1.80 or higher, you can use the following function ``PAL_setPalette``.
+If we have version 1.80 or higher, we can use the following function ```PAL_setPalette```.
 It receives the following parameters:

 * _pal_: Palette Number (```PAL0```,```PAL1```,```PAL2```,```PAL3```).
 * _data_: Data with the palette can be that of the resource itself, or set a custom palette.
 * _tm_: Transfer method for storing the palette using ```CPU``` or ```DMA```.

-If on the other hand we have a version of SGDK lower than 1.80, we can use the function ```VDP_setPalette```; to set the palette to a Sprite.
+If on the other hand we have a version of SGDK lower than 1.80, we can use the function ```VDP_setPalette``` to set the palette to a Sprite.
 It receives the following parameters:

 * _pal_: Palette Number (```PAL0```,```PAL1```,```PAL2```,```PAL3```).
 * _data_: Data with the palette.
 It can be that of the resource itself, or set a custom one.